 The range of prices to privately hire a DUI lawyer widely vary.
-As a quick answer, for first offenses misdemeanors, most lawyers keep their retainers between $2,500 to $5,000.
-If you live in the Bay Area, or other expensive areas, it's a safe bet to expect a minimum fee of $3,000.
+As a quick answer, for first offenses misdemeanors, most DUI lawyers in California charge $3,000 to $5,000.
+If you live in a more expensive place, expect higher general prices.

-If your case involved a car accident with serious injuries, or this was your fourth offense within 10 years, then your case will be filed as a felony.
-Most lawyers will start their fees for felonies at a minimum of $5,000 to $7,000, but many out there will immediately jump to $10,000 or more.
+If your case involved serious injuries or this was your fourth offense within 10 years, then your case will be filed as a felony.
+You can expect most lawyers to start their rates between $7,000 and $10,000, possibly more.

 Personally, I charge clients a simple daily rate of $750 for jury trials, but I cap my trial fee at $3,000 max.
 That way, even if the trial lasted more than 4 days, my client would not have to worry about an astronomical bill later on.
 This is a better way, in my opinion, to not deter clients from taking their chances at trial based on a fear of an unknown future bill.

-Lastly, it is important to bring up other potential costs.
-The most notable potential cost in DUI cases is whether your case would benefit from hiring a forensic toxicologist to testify as an expert witness.
-Hiring scientists for the day isn't cheap.
-Their fees can mirror your lawyer's retainer fee.
+There are other potential costs.
+The most notable one in a DUI case is whether your case would benefit from hiring a forensic toxicologist to testify as an expert witness.
+Hiring scientists for their time as witnesses isn't cheap.
+Their fees can sometimes surpass your lawyer's.

-A good chunk of cases do not require retaining an expert witness.
-But, if you're going to trial or fighting your DMV administrative hearing regarding your driver's license, and having this witness could make a big difference, it's a worthy investment to give yourself the best chance at winning.
+The good thing to know is that most cases do not require retaining an expert witness.
+But, if you're going to trial or fighting your DMV administrative hearing to save your driver's license, and it's clear that retaining an expert witness could make a big difference, then it's a worthy investment to give yourself the best chance at winning.

-Most people do not have tons of expendable income to spare.
-Even if you do have the money, I nevertheless always try to avoid unnecessary expenses for my clients and keep everyone in the loop before taking on additional costs.
-The majority of my cases do not end up costing my clients more than my original retainer fee.
-And I don't nickle and dime for minor costs.
+Most people do not have tons of expendable income.
+Even if you have the money, I always try to avoid unnecessary expenses for my clients and keep everyone in the loop before taking on additional costs.
+The majority of my cases do not end up costing my clients more than the original quoted fee.